Kana-a1/skills-introduction-to-github/PROFILE.md

-Welcome to mt GitHib profile!
+Welcome to my GitHib profile!